-Human empires arising from the mass of Gentile humanity.
+These are empires arising from the mass of Gentile humanity.
 How interesting than human government is referred to as a "beast".
 Most human governments have been despotic, powerful, unmerciful, corrupt, and interested only in gaining and maintaining their power.
 This is very clear today in looking at the governments of the nations.
-There is not a single Christian government anywhere on earth as I write these lines in 2010.
-All of them, including the United States, as power-hungry beasts, seeking dominion over the earth at the most, or over their own peoples and regions at the least.
+There is not a single Christian government anywhere on earth as I write these lines in 2023.
+All of them, including the United States, as power-hungry beasts, seeking dominion over the earth at the most, or over their own